xvf17/breakfast/a/angola.md

 27 June, 2021

 Angolan breakfast: Funje.
-This tastes like packing material to me.
-The fruit wa nice, thtough.
+This tasted like packing material to me.
+The fruit was nice though.

 [recipe](https://wakeupandeatglobal.weebly.com/angolan-breakfast.html)